ossrs/srs-docs/src/pages/faq-srs-stack.md

 The bandwidth of lightweight application servers ranges from 4 to 20Mbps, which is somewhat limited for audio and video.
 If you want higher bandwidth, such as 100Mbps, you can choose CVM or AWS VPS.

-> Note: The usage of Cloud SRS is consistent, but the purchase and platform configuration are different.
+> Note: The usage of SRS Stack is consistent, but the purchase and platform configuration are different.

 The advantages of CVM cloud servers are: